temporalio/temporal-learning/docs/getting_started/python/index.md

 title: "Get started with Temporal and Python"
 sidebar_position: 4
 sidebar_label: Python
-hide_table_of_contents: true
+hide_table_of_contents: false
 pagination_prev: null
 image: /img/temporal-logo-twitter-card.png
 ---

 ![Temporal Python SDK](/img/sdk_banners/banner_python.png)

-Take your first steps into building apps with Temporal and Python by exploring how Temporal apps work.
+Take your first steps into building apps with Temporal and Python by setting up your development environment, exploring how Temporal Applications work, and diving into the documentation.

 ## [Set up a local development environment for Temporal and Python](dev_environment/index.md)